It’s all about the roots!

 Alongside Benjamin’s dedicated family members, Birmingham TreePeople plan to work with other prominent individuals from across the city as well as nature, community and arts groups, so we can plant this mini forest in his name, and over the years it will have the potential to grow further.
 By working with the communities within which these trees will be planted, we hope to ensure their long-term care and establishment, ensuring the dedicated memorial forest continues to grow and thrive for years to come.

 We crowdfunded for The Zephaniah Forest; our initial fundraising link can be found here, and we especially welcome other organisations’ support and involvement with the community memorial project, to create a legacy forest for a legend in the heart of his home city.
+Groups such as Burbury Park Community Forum and Birmingham Empowerment Forum are helping us ensure these trees for Benjamin thrive within the community for years to come.

 Trees Please, Poetry Please?